Looking for a natural way to get rid of ants? If you live in a place where ants are a problem (and who doesn’t?), you know how it starts.

 Mix one or more of these into a spray bottle with water, and use it in places where ants are getting into your home or leaving trails.

-It should help to disrupt their chemicals trails—plus, clove oil can kill ants.
+It should help to disrupt their chemical trails—plus, clove oil can kill ants.
 You can even mix a little vinegar in for extra effectiveness if you want.
 The bonus here is that essential oils will make your house smell great!

 4. Baking Soda and Powdered Sugar